 Historical Notes: While serving as president of the College of William and Mary, Bishop James Madison, first cousin of President James Madison, determined the need for an updated map of Virginia.
-Familiar with the local surveyors that the college licensed and examined, Madison sponsored the work, although himself had no training as a draftsman or surveyor.
+Familiar with the local surveyors that the college licensed and examined, Madison sponsored the work, although Madison himself had no training as a draftsman or surveyor.
 Under the supervision of William Prentis, William Davis began drafting the map in 1803.
 Two years later Madison began collecting subscriptions for the work.1

-Madison advertised the map in the April 15, 1805 Richmond Enquirer: "The price to subscribers will be eight dollars, neatly mounted, colored and glazed.
-One dollar, (to lighten the great expense of publication) to be paid on subscribing."Jefferson subscribed in June 1805, for two copies, and paid for them in full in 1807, when the map was published.
-He supported Madison's efforts to produce an accurate map of the state, and offered his assistance with a second edition:
+Madison advertised the map in the April 15, 1805, Richmond Enquirer: "The price to subscribers will be eight dollars, neatly mounted, colored and glazed.
+One dollar, (to lighten the great expense of publication) to be paid on subscribing."2 Jefferson subscribed in June 1805, for two copies, and paid for them in full in 1807, when the map was published.3 He supported Madison's efforts to produce an accurate map of the state, and offered his assistance with a second edition:

-In 1818, after Madison's death, Davis redrafted a second edition of the map, which remained the authoritative work on Virginia until about 1827.
+In 1818, after Madison's death, Davis redrafted a second edition of the map, which remained the authoritative work on Virginia until about 1827.5

-↑ Thomas Jefferson, June 22, 1805, in MB, 2:1157 and July 21, 1807, in ibid., 2:1207.
+3. Jefferson, June 22, 1805, in MB, 2:1157 (transcription available at Founders Online); July 21, 1807, in MB, 2:1207 (transcription available at Founders Online).

-↑ Jefferson to James Madison, Monticello, December 29, 1811, in PTJ:RS, 4:369.
+4. Jefferson to Madison, December 29, 1811, in PTJ:RS, 4:369.
 Transcription available at Founders Online.

-5. John Wood and Herman Boye's 1826 Map of Virginia, which was not distributed until 1827, superce3ded Madison's map.
+5. John Wood and Herman Boye's 1826 map of Virginia, which was not distributed until 1827, superseded Madison's map.
 See Ristow, American Maps, 121-23.
-See also Seymour I. Schwartz and Ralph Ehernberg, The Mapping of America (New York: Harry N. Abrams, 1980) cite 1826 as the end of the map's influence, 224.
+See also Seymour I. Schwartz and Ralph E. Ehrenberg, The Mapping of America (New York: Harry N. Abrams, 1980), 224.
+Schwartz and Ehrenberg cite 1826 as the end of the map's influence.